rmp-up/wp-fixtures/README.md

 which we achieve by using raw WordPress structures in the YAML instead of reinventing the wheel.

+By now we bring helper for:

+* **WordPress** 4.5 - 5.2, e.g. posts, pages, user, options etc.
+* **WooCommerce** 3.0 - 3.7, e.g. orders, products etc.

+See below how a small Yaml-File can seed the database with tons of entries.

 ## Install

 Download or just